bechtleav360/Maverick.EntityGraph/infra/Maverick.EntityGraph/Readme.md

 Run command to install

-`> helm upgrade -f values.yaml name-of-your-deployment .`
+`> helm upgrade --install -f values.yaml name-of-your-deployment .`

+# Configuring the secret
+If the package